hoh/python-jedi/README.md

 ### Usage

 python-jedi uses python3 interpreter in your path by default.

-For python2 go to settings and enable python2.
+For python2 go to settings -> check Enable Python2 and uncheck to use Python3.

 To Use virtualenv/pyvenv - add virtualenv path or pyvenv path in the settings(Pathtopython field).
-(eg:/home/user/py3pyenv/bin/python3 or home/user/py2virtualenv/bin/python)
+(eg:/home/user/py3pyenv/bin/python3 or /home/user/py2virtualenv/bin/python)

 The completion daemon is started on port 7777 - please make sure no other service is using this port.